UnlockedLabs/UnlockEdv2/README.md

 -   Open http://localhost
 -   Register a user or login

-#### NOTE: `php artisan db:seed --class=DefaultAdmin` will create a default SuperUser account with the following credentials: Username: SuperAdmin, Password: Ch@ngeMe!
+#### NOTE: `sail artisan db:seed --class=DefaultAdmin` will create a default SuperUser account with the following credentials: Username: SuperAdmin, Password: Ch@ngeMe!
 (Will redirect immediately on login to change)

 ## Style/Linting